 Most credit cards are unsecured which means they don’t require a security deposit.
 Unsecured cards are also more likely to offer purchase rewards.

 But if your credit score is below 620 or you have no credit, a secured credit card can be a better option.
 With secured cards, your credit limit is equal to your security deposit.
 For most cards, your deposit may be as high as $500.

-As you establish a positive payment history, your credit score increases so you can begin applying for unsecured rewards credit cards.
+As you establish a positive payment history, your credit score increases, so you can begin applying for unsecured rewards credit cards.
 To qualify for unsecured rewards credit cards, you usually need a credit score of at least 620, although a 700+ credit score is recommended for most cash or travel rewards credit cards.

-Summary of the Different Types of Credit Cards
+Summary: Different Types of Credit Cards

 Although there are many different types of credit cards, any credit card can help your credit score grow as long as you manage it responsibly.
 As it increases, you can qualify for cards that offer more valuable purchase rewards and additional benefits.
 Once you know the different types of credit cards, you can decide which one best suits your current needs.